Law Office of Frederick Eisenbud

 Fred left the D.A.'s office in 1987 for the Suffolk County Attorney's Office, where he became Deputy Chief of the Federal and Civil Litigation Bureau, and served as Counsel to the Suffolk County Board of Health during a time when it was endeavoring to strengthen its ground water protection regulations.
 During the three years he was in the County Attorney's Office, Fred also taught Environmental Law at Touro Law School as an Adjunct Professor.

 In May, 1990, Fred left the County for private practice with Cahn Wishod & Lamb (now, Lamb & Barnosky, LLP), in Melville, New York, where he focused on environmental and municipal litigation.
-In 1998, Fred withdrew from the firm to open his own office, the Law Office of Frederick Eisenbud, but returned to Lamb & Barnosky in March, 2005 to head its Environmental Practice Group.
+In 1998, Fred withdrew from the firm to open his own office, the Environmental and Land Use Practice Group of Campolo, Middleton & McCormick, LLP, but returned to Lamb & Barnosky in March, 2005 to head its Environmental and Land Use Practice Group.
 The decision to leave once again on July 1, 2008 to re-open his own firm was a difficult one, but was made in order to be able to accept all categories of environmental cases, something Fred was unable to do at Lamb & Barnosky because of conflicts of interest with municipal clients of the firm.

 Fred is a past member of the Board of Directors of the Suffolk County Bar Association, and has served as co-chair of the Suffolk County Bar Association's Environmental Law Committee on many different occasions.
 He is also a Director of the Hauppauge Industrial Association ( "HIA-LI", a Long Island-wide business organization with almost 900 members), and served as co-chair of the HIA's Environmental Committee for more than ten years.
 He resigned to allow “new blood” to become involved with the Environmental Committee, and now is the liaison of the Board of Directors to the Environmental Committee.
 In addition, Fred is an active member of the Long Island Association's Energy and Environment Committee.
 He lectures frequently to County and State Bar Associations on a wide variety of environmental law and practice issues, and returned to Touro Law School to teach Environmental Law as an Adjunct Professor in the Spring of 2008.

 Fred has resided in Fort Salonga with his wife, Lynne Adair Kramer, since 1978.
 Lynne, one of New York's most outstanding matrimonial law practitioners, completed her term as President of the Suffolk County Bar Association in May, 2003 (only the second woman to serve as president in 98 years).
 She is the Director of the Court Observation Program at the Touro College, Jacob D. Fuchsberg College of Law, and teaches a variety of courses at Touro as an Adjunct Professor.
 Lynne is of counsel to the firm of Rubin & Rosenblum, LLP.
-Fred and Lynne have two wonderful sons, Joshua Kramer-Eisenbud, who is employed by Highbridge Capital Management and resides in Manhattan, and Benjamin Kramer-Eisenbud, who recently graduated from Brooklyn Law School and lives in Brooklyn Heights.
+Fred and Lynne have two wonderful sons, Joshua Kramer-Eisenbud, who resides in Manhattan, and Benjamin Kramer-Eisenbud, who lives in Kew Gardens, Queens.
+They are respectively the oldest and youngest Kramer-Eisenbuds in the world.

 Areas of Practice